ARTS OUTWEST (CENTRAL WEST) REGIONAL SNAPSHOT 2017

 Charles Sturt University (CSU) offers courses through the School of Communication and Creative Industries including theatre media.
 University of Western Sydney operates in Lithgow.
 TAFE cuts have meant that the offer of arts training has greatly reduced.
 Schools offer many opportunities in the arts, but many of the more remote parts of the region find it difficult to attract arts teachers.

 Strengths, weaknesses, opportunities and threats as identified by key sector representatives are as follows:

-- Proximity to Sydney.
+- Proximity to Sydney and Canberra.